FEAT-ML/scengen/README.md

 ```

 ##### `type_template` YAML
-This file consists of two parts.
+This file consists of two parts, namely `Agent` and `Contracts`.

-First, it describes the Attributes of an Agent which shall be dynamically created in `Agents`.
+The section `Agent` describes the Attributes of one particular Agent type which shall be dynamically created and added to the `base_template`.
 The Agent ID is created by `scengen` directly.

 Optionally, linked `Contracts` are defined in the other section of the file.